If there is not an electric meter on your property, please follow these steps to get your service started with either overhead or underground lines.

 It is required by law that all applicable electrical inspections be completed.
 Electrical inspections must be contracted by the member.

-A list of state certified electrical inspectors in our service area can be found here.
+A list of state certified electrical inspectors in our service area can be found in the FAQ .

 Construction and connection of your service will be completed as quickly and efficiently as possible.
 Many factors can affect the length of your construction and connection, including season, weather and workload.
 On average, your service can be completed and connected within 2-3 weeks of initial contact IF fees are paid and inspections are performed in a timely manner.